mateusgomes6/mateusgomes6/README.md

 ## 👨‍💻 About Me

-> Machine Learning Practitioner
+> Machine Learning Engineer

-**Software Engineer** passionate about technology, focused in building effective and scalabe solution with agile methods being 1x **Scrum** certified.
+**Machine Learning/IA Engineer** with experience in ML and datas, passionate about technology, focused in building effective and scalabe solution with agile methods being 1x **Scrum** certified.
 Additionally, I have soft skills such as communication, adaptability, time management and more.

 ###